 They know, spanking or no spanking, that they can’t expect her to have the maturity and judgment to have that responsibility.

-Distraction and redirection work well with toddlers.
-Fifteen-month-old Greyson was toddling toward his Dad’s computer.
-Dad called his name and Greyson looked at him, grinned, and toddled so fast in the direction of the computer that he almost fell.
+Distraction and redirection works well with toddlers.
+Fifteen-month-old Daniel was toddling toward his Dad’s computer.
+Dad called his name and Daniel looked at him, grinned, and toddled so fast in the direction of the computer that he almost fell.
 Dad picked him up, gave him a big hug, and took him over to his blocks.